sheaf/ghc-tcplugin-api/readme.md

 This should assist discoverability: instead of having to trawl through the entire GHC codebase, new users should be able to determine at a glance what functions might be appropriate for their usecase using this library's interface.

+## Examples

+A simple example plugin which rewrites type family applications, emitting wanted constraints and throwing custom type errors as it goes, is provided [here](examples/RewriterPlugin/plugin/RewriterPlugin.hs).